 The discussion surrounding the Calder Memorial Trophy race heading into the 2018-19 season felt very similar to 2017-18 as there was no one clear-cut favorite at the start.
 Unlike in 2015-16 and 2016-17, there wasn’t a generational talent like Connor McDavid or Austin Matthews taking over headlines as they made their NHL debuts.
-Of course, that didn’t mean this was a weak crop of rookies this season, as almost every team in the league had one or two rookies who looked primed to make an immediate impact right out of the gate.
+Of course, that didn’t mean this was a weak crop of rookies, as almost every team in the league had one or two rookies that looked primed to make an immediate impact right out of the gate.

-By the halfway point in the season, though, the Calder Trophy race has narrowed considerably.
-In fact, if things had gone smoothly, this topic wouldn’t even warrant discussion as Elias Pettersson ran away with the conversation early on.
-However, as the hockey season is long and arduous, injuries have derailed what looked like a sure outcome for Pettersson.
+By the halfway point in the season, though, the Calder Trophy race had narrowed considerably.
+In fact, if things had gone smoothly, this topic wouldn’t even warrant discussion, as Elias Pettersson was running away with the conversation at the All-Star Break.

 The Favorite: Elias Pettersson

-It’s not hard to see why Pettersson has been the favorite to win the Calder Trophy for most of 2018-19.
-Since his first game, he has been a complete revelation for the Vancouver Canucks, driving scoring while helping to bring the team back to relevance after they struggled in prior years.
-He started the season out on an absolutely torrid scoring pace, posting a five-game scoring streak in his first five games while going on to score seven goals and 10 points by the end of October.
+It’s not hard to see why Pettersson was the favorite to win the Calder Trophy for most of 2018-19.
+Since his first game, he was a complete revelation for the Vancouver Canucks, driving scoring while helping to bring the team back to relevance after they struggled in prior years.
+He started the season on an absolutely torrid scoring pace, posting a five-game scoring streak in his first five games while scoring seven goals and 10 points by the end of October.

 The Calder Dark Horses

-There’s Only One Choice for the Calder Trophy
+There’s No Wrong Choice for the Calder Trophy